In the very beginning of 2013, I published a couple of goals for my website:

 and recently published my home experiment with weight lifting:

-I planned on releasing my 12-week pre-season training program, but for several reasons I never went online.
+I planned on releasing my 12-week pre-season training program, but I never went online for several reasons.
 Instead, I made an updated version of my pre-season training tips:

 and a few intervals to boost aerobic performance:

-So I missed 3 out of 3 major goals for my website this season…
+So I missed 3 out of 3 primary goals for my website this season.

-Nevertheless, it has been a pleasure to see how many people I have actually helped with my articles, email updates and e-books.
+Nevertheless, it has been a pleasure to see how many people I have helped with my articles, email updates, and e-books.

 A couple of days ago, I received an email from Lars H, Dallas, Texas: